Social Skills Groups

 Behavioral Learning Center, Inc. offers several age-appropriate social skills groups that are built upon empirically researched curriculums.
-With local offices in Santa Clarita, Palmdale, Sherman Oaks, and Agoura Hills, we are the in-home behavioral therapy agency for children and young adults throughout Los Angeles County.
-Our newest location in Denver, Colorado also offers social skills groups.
+Serving clients in Santa Clarita, Palmdale, Sherman Oaks, Pasadena, Agoura Hills and Denver, Colorado, we offer on-site and telehealth services to improve the socialization skills for children and young adults with special needs.

 How to Help a Child with Autism Develop Social Skills